 Food (Food stamps, shopping lists, etc.)

-Applying for SNAP / food assistance
+Applying for SNAP (also known as food stamps)/ food assistance

 If you’re able to stock up on food, here’s a guide of how to do that with cost in mind:

 Note: Be mindful of any fraud or scams arising and targeting SNAP beneficiaries in your community.
 The USDA Scam Alerts reported on fraudulent activities occurring during COVID-19 and ways to get help.

 Fresh EBT verified July 7, 2020 This free app makes it easy and secure to check your food stamp balance, save money with coupons, and explore job posts or other money-making opportunities all on your phone.
 Available in English and Spanish.

 Thrive Market Gives- Free Membership verified June 12, 2020 Get Organic & Healthy Groceries 25-50% OFF Delivered to You!
 Low-income families, veterans, teachers, and students can apply for a free membership, get exclusive Gives Member savings, and access to the Thrive Market Healthy Hacks video series.

 If you have limited access to cooking equipment, try checking the "free" section of Craigslist or searching through the Freecycle Network— you can even make requests for specific items!
 Checking out your local goodwill or dollar stores is also a great way to find affordable cooking tools.

 There are currently no signs that food spreads the novel coronavirus, so following general food safety guidelines will be sufficient as you purchase the food during this public health crisis.

 When you need to head to the store, make a list first of what you’ll need.
 Try to plan it out by meals to stretch your dollars.
 Just Say Yes to Fruits and Veggies offers a variety of easy and low-cost recipes to try at home and Budget Bytes is a great cooking resource for cooking on a budget (great anytime!).